kvarak/dnd/docs/_Classes/druid.md

   **Spider Legs**.
 You gain a climb speed equal to your speed.

 - #### Mouth
+    **Frog's Tongue**.
+Your tongue, while still able to perfectly fit inside your mouth, can extend up to 15 ft.
+It can be used to grab objects to pull towards you.
+If the object is being held or some other resistance, make a strength skill check to determine whether you can pull the object against the DC your GM finds appropriate.

     **Snake's Fang**.
 You can use a ***bonus action*** to make a bite attack.
 On a hit, you deal 1d8 + Strength modifier piercing damage, and the target must make a Constitution save or become poisoned until the end of your next turn.
 The DC is equal to your spell save DC.

 - #### Nose